full-StackNinja/linked-list/README.md

 - 12 methods have been defined in this code to manipulate linkedList.
 - to run and see output of the code without console, install <nodemon> by following command:
   - npm install --save-dev nodemon
-- Then run <nodemon filename.js> in cli.
+- Then run "nodemon filename.js" in cli.
 This way your output will automatically update once any change happens.